 |Operating costs are shared:||50% NSW State Government||50% shared between Queensland State Government and Council of the City of Gold Coast|

 The sand bypassing system was designed and built by McConnell Dowell (Australia) and financed by the Australian and New Zealand Banking Group.
-The operation and maintenance of the system is being carried out by the Tweed River Entrance Sand Bypassing Company (as subsidiary of the McConnell Dowell Corporation), under a long-term contract of about 24 years.
+The operation and maintenance of the system is being carried out by the Tweed River Entrance Sand Bypassing Company, TRESBCo (as a subsidiary of the McConnell Dowell Corporation), under a long-term concession agreement up until September 2024.
 Construction of the sand bypassing system commenced in 2000 and became fully operational in May 2001.

-Contract payments to the sand bypassing system operator include payments that vary from month to month related to the amount of sand that is intercepted and delivered by the system required to match the natural coastal sand supply conditions.
-Project expenditure over the next two to three years is anticipated to require a similar level of funding to that of the last two years to respond to typical sand transport conditions and maintain the navigation channel at the Tweed River entrance.
-However, sand transport conditions can vary significantly for any particular year and actual project expenditure may reduce or increase, depending on natural supply conditions over each year.
+Contract payments to the sand bypassing system operator include payments that vary from month-to-month related to the amount of sand that is intercepted and delivered by the system, as required to match the natural coastal sand supply conditions.
+Sand transport conditions can vary significantly for any particular year or month and actual expenditure may reduce or increase, depending on the natural supply conditions over each year.